ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 ## Traditional Christmas table decorations

 **Classic Christmas table decorations** are always trendy.
-Many people like to go reach out to the tradition lying in culture and go back to their younger days, recreating the exact same Christmas table.
+Many people like to reach out to the tradition and culture, going back to their younger days and recreating the exact same Christmas table they remember.

 What is going to look best in such a case? **Napkins with a Christmas pattern, white elegant plates, cookies in platters and candles.** Those elements will create a unique, magical atmosphere, characteristic for family gatherings full of love.